 It should be noted that all subsequent foundation induced settlement estimates provided in this report do not include the settlement induced by the weight of the fill.
-The settlement due to the weight of the fill provided in the above table should be added to any settlements which were estimated for any proposed structures being constructed on the aforementioned fill thicknesses.
+The settlement due to the weight of the fill provided in the above table should be added to any settlements which were estimated for any proposed foundations.

-If possible, we recommend placing any required fill at least 60 days prior to construction of the foundations.
+If possible, we recommend placing any required fill at least 30 days prior to construction of the foundations.
 This will allow approximately 90 percent of the estimated fill-induced settlement to occur prior to construction of the foundation elements.
-If the above recommended time is not feasible, additional fill could be placed above the elevation of required fill for a temporary period to decrease the amount of time necessary for consolidation due to the weight of the required fill.
+If the above recommended time is not feasible, additional fill could be placed above the elevation of required fill for a temporary period to decrease the amount of time necessary for consolidation of the subgrade soils due to the weight of the required fill.
 This is referred to as a surcharge program.
 Recommendations for a surcharge program can be provided at your request.

-4.4 Shallow Foundation Recommendations
+4.5 Shallow Foundation Recommendations